-Pain point 2: The theme is broad, technical and lacks knowledge of the general population.
+Pain point 2: The theme is broad, and technical and lacks general population knowledge.

 Feedback from face-to-face meetings: what have we learned?

-The engaged population and community leaders are the most frequent participants in the Urban Master Plan when we consider face-to-face meetings.
+The engaged population and community leaders are the most frequent participants in the Urban Master Plan when considering face-to-face meetings.